amirrajan/survivingtheappstore/manuscript/dev-logs.md

 **If You Build It, They Will Come is a Complete Utter Lie**

-For all the asspiring game developers out there.
+For all the aspiring game developers out there.
 The sad reality is that building your amazing game isn't enough.
 You then have to spend an immense amount of time telling people about it.
 The next chapter shows this slog.